Opening hours: 8.45am - 6pm

 Theo is continuing to build his expertise in relation to Proceeds of Crime.

-He has represented defendants during confiscation proceedings and has achieved significant results.
+He has represented defendants during confiscation proceedings and has achieved strong results.
 He is well versed in identifying key issues and whether proceeds are indeed available.

 He has also represented respondents who are subject to Account Freezing Orders and seek to challenge such orders; he is well aware of the complex nature of these matters and can advise on the unusual issues that often arise in relation to these types of proceedings.